 Board Training in King County

-Our King County Board Training Series runs from September to May, offering over a dozen well-reviewed sessions about governance and board development for staff and board members.
+Our King County Board Training Series runs from September to May, offering more than a dozen well-reviewed sessions about governance and board development for staff and board members.
+Every class is taught by expert nonprofit professionals who bring years of experience working with and consulting to nonprofit organizations like yours.

-Sessions are always held at Pacific Tower in Seattle but attendees from other counties are welcome!
+During the pandemic, all sessions will be held online via Zoom.
+When you register through Eventbrite, we will send you the Zoom link before the day of the training.
 Cost is $45 per person and $40 for organizations that are 501 Commons members.
 Organizations with budgets under $1 million receive a $20 discount.

 501 Talks Tech